 As Elizabeth Shakman Hurd’s and Saba Mahmood’s earlier contributions to this discussion remind us, the received wisdom in Western policy circles today emphasizes the necessary synergy between democracy and religious freedom.
 What I wish to suggest in my remarks here is not that this characterization is wrong, but that it is sociologically too simple, and that the oversimplification can result in ill-conceived prescriptions for pluralist religious freedom.Read the rest of Varieties of religious freedom and governance.

-Robert W. Hefner is professor of anthropology and director of the program on Islam and Civil Society at the Institute on Culture, Religion, and World Affairs at Boston University.
+Robert W. Hefner is professor of anthropology and director of the Institute on Culture, Religion, and World Affairs (CURA) at Boston University.
 Hefner has carried out research on religion and politics in Southeast Asia for the past thirty years, and has conducted comparative research on Muslim culture and politics since the late-1980s.
 He is currently directing a collaborative project on “Shari`a Politics” in eight Muslim-majority countries.
 Read Hefner's contribution to Contending Modernities.

 Posts by Robert Hefner: